 Baked potato skins can be served differently.
 You can have it with cheese or can sprinkle some spices on top.

 Pumpkins are always underrated when adding healthy foods to your daily diet.
 Punkins are full of vitamins, fiber, manganese, folate, and other nutrients.
 You can prepare a variety of recipes using pumpkin as the main ingredient.
 One such recipe you can prepare and serve to picky eaters is pumpkin pancakes.

 Plain pumpkins are recommended to have full nutrients; however, if your kids don’t like to have them raw, you can add them with pancakes or prepare special recipes with pumpkins using waffles, etc.

 Did you know you can help picky eaters like the foods they don’t like by simply changing their looks?
 Hams are everyone’s favorite food item.

 If picky eaters avoid having them, you can serve them by wrapping them in tortillas.
-You can add some raw veggies to the tortilla prepared with hams while serving.
+While serving, you can add some raw veggies to the tortilla prepared with hams.

 Picky Eaters can have plenty of foods that are healthy and full of nutrients.
 However, most of them don’t know about the nutritious values of foods and other recipes.

 Use clever tricks to change the shapes of the foods and the type of serving them; picky eaters would add them to their food list.